 1b.
-Did you switch to your current EHR from a previous system this year?
+Did you switch to your current EHR from a previous system during the calendar year?

-- a.
+a.
 Yes

-- b.
+b.
 No

 - 1c.
 Do you use more than one EHR, data collection, and/or data analytics system across your organization?
 Select "Yes" if the health center has more than one EHR that flows into one central health IT/EHR or practice management system.

 - a.
 Yes

 - b.
 No